Dog Showers & Other Unconventional Home Upgrades

 Most dogs don’t love taking baths which can lead them to squirming or thrashing about to get away, potentially making an even bigger mess, or injuring themselves.

 Even after bath time is over, sharing a bathtub with a pet means having to deep clean the tub area after every dog bath.
 Unless you don’t might dealing with all that pet dirt and fur!

 Hidden secret rooms

-Newly renovated kitchens and beautiful spa like bathrooms are nice, but they just don’t provide a “wow factor” like a hidden room.
+Newly renovated kitchens and beautiful spa-like bathrooms are nice, but they just don’t provide a “wow factor” like a hidden room.
 All you need to create these unique spaces within your home is a camouflaged door, a little bit of architectural trickery, and a pinch of imagination.

-If you’re considering including a hidden room in a custom-built home, or setting up one in an older home, your first decision is how to conceal it.
+If you’re considering including a hidden room in a custom-built home or setting up one in an older home, your first decision is how to conceal it.
 With nearly endless ways to conceal hidden doors in homes, the only limit is your creativity.
 Stone walls, concealed wall panels, fireplaces, bookcases, cabinets or dressers, and mirrors are some of the most common concealment techniques.
-The cost can range wildly depending on project scope and quality, but below is an estimate of potential cost.
+The cost can range wildly depending on project scope and quality, but below is an estimate of the potential cost.

 Cost: $2,500 to $15,000

 Accordion-style glass doors make the outdoors an extension of your home while adding character.
 They’re most often used to open up your living room, dining room, or kitchen to the outside patio or deck.
 Glass doors cover the length of the wall when closed and then fold up when open, very similar to how closet doors fold to one side or separate to both sides.

 They can be expensive but come with several benefits that will attract buyers: